 Feeling Lost or Abandoned

 Certain sounds or even smells may trigger your loved one’s long-term memory of another time and place.
 Your loved one may suddenly feel the need to “go to work” or “go home” even if he or she has been retired for years or is already home.
 In these instances, avoid correcting your loved one because it may lead to frustration, confusion, and increased agitation.
 Try offering your loved one reassurance by saying you thought it would be fun if he or she stayed with you tonight, and you can take him or her “home” in the morning after you’ve both had a good night’s sleep.

 Reliving a Ritual

 We are all creatures of habit.
 For example, if your loved one used to take an after-dinner walk every night, that routine is likely ingrained in his or her long-term memory.
 The desire for such a walk may remain even in the midst of dementia, leading to wandering.
-Consider hiring a Lincoln respite caregiver to help your loved one maintain this ritual in a safe and supervised manner.
+Consider hiring a Roseville respite caregiver to help your loved one maintain this ritual in a safe and supervised manner.